 Being here has been nice in a lot of ways.
 I got to hang out with my brother and our baby cousin (the only acceptable baby in the world).
 I’ve gone to the movies, driven my car around, taken advantage of having food around 24/7, and watched a lot of TV.
 But I need to leave.
 Here’s why.

 1. My mom is treating me like a child/idiot.
-I went out to dinner with her on one of the first nights I was here, and when we were done eating and I started to ask the waitress for a box for my food, my mom cut me off and asked on my behalf.
+I went out to dinner with her one of the first nights I was here, and when we were done eating and I started to ask the waitress for a box for the rest of my food, my mom cut me off and asked for one on my behalf.
 Then she smiled at me and said, super condescendingly, “I know that’s hard for you.”
-O. M. G. Like, I know she’s trying to be sensitive to the fact that I hate being in public, and I know that the last time I went shopping with her, we went to a bookstore in Northampton and I made her browse and check out for me while I hid in the back, but I haven’t had significant difficulty talking to restaurant staff since like 2008.
+O. M. G. Like, I know she’s trying to be sensitive to the fact that I hate being in public, but I haven’t had significant difficulty talking to restaurant staff since like 2008.
 Yes, sometimes I panic and want help doing stuff like that, but I usually ask for it when I need it.
 Plus, if she truly cared about my fear of interacting with strangers, she would have ordered for me at the beginning of the meal, right?
-There’s an episode of Sex and the City where Carrie brings Miranda bagels to be “a good friend,” but forgets the cream cheese.
-Miranda calls Carrie out on this, because it’s evident that Carrie just wanted to come over to talk about her own recent breakup, or else she would have remembered the cream cheese.
+There’s an episode of Sex and the City where Carrie brings Miranda bagels to be “a good friend,” but she forgets the cream cheese.
+Miranda calls her out on this, because it’s evident that Carrie just wanted to come over to talk about her own recent breakup, or else she would have remembered the cream cheese.
 My mom wanted to be helpful, but it seems like she really just wanted to demonstrate that she “understands” me, without actually doing the work of understanding me.

 I used to picture myself at the bottom of a series of dark, labyrinthine subterranean tunnels that glowed red and emitted red flames.
 I imagined that God had left me there, and that the only ways out were to be morally pure and to socialize, or to reject God and his “plan” for me outright, whereupon I could find happiness in this life but would be condemned to spend my afterlife in hell, which terrified me.
 I thought that I might one day write about all of this, and that the second option would make for better writing.

 I think I came up with the labyrinth in fourth grade.
 My friend and I got into a series of books called Daughters of the Moon.
 It was about teenage girls who had magic powers because they were secretly goddesses.
 We copied the moon-shaped necklaces they wore with yarn and tinfoil, called each other Serena and Vanessa after two of the main characters, and pretended to be them at recess.
 When we wrote down the names of these books for a class reading competition, our teacher was alarmed.
-Upon learnin that the books involved witchcraft and—worse—sex, sheinterrogated us and contacted our parents.
+When she learned that they included witchcraft and—worse—sex, she contacted our parents.

 I remember crying as my mom yelled at me that night.
 I remember not knowing what about those books she was so afraid of but figuring it out later.
 At the end of our talk, she held up the second book, Into Cold Fire, and asked me what color it was.
 The cover was red.
 “Do you know what that is?” she asked.
 I didn’t answer.
 “It’s the color of the devil.
 This girl”—she pointed to the girl on the cover, who happened to be Serena, the character I pretended to be—“is the devil.”